Constructions of $SU(2)$ and Weyl equivariant maps for all classical groups: Abstract

 \section{Abstract}

-If $G$ is a compact Lie group, with Lie algebra $\mathfrak{g}$ and Weyl group $W$, and $T$ is a maximal torus of $G$, with Lie algebra $\frak{t}$, then the Berry-Robbins problem for $G$, as formulated by Sir Michael Atiyah and Roger Bielawski, asks whether there exists a continuous $W$-equivariant map from the space of regular triples in $\mathfrak{t}$ to $G/T$.
-This was settled positively by Atiyah and Bielawski, but the maps are not explicit.
-For $G=U(n)$, there exists another construction due to Sir Michael Atiyah originally which relies on a linear independence conjecture which he, together with Paul Sutcliffe, amassed a great deal of numerical evidence for, using a normalized determinant.
-The author had previously found an Atiyah-Sutcliffe type of construction for $G=Sp(n)$, also relying on a linear independence conjecture.
-In this paper, similar constructions are shown to exist for the special orthogonal groups $G=SO(n)$, thus exhausting the list of classical groups.
+If $G$ is a compact Lie group, $T$ a maximal torus in $G$ (with Lie algebras $\mathfrak{g}$ and $\mathfrak{t}$ respectively) and $W$ the corresponding Weyl group, then the Berry-Robbins problem for $G$, as formulated by Sir Michael Atiyah and Roger Bielawski, asks whether there exists a continuous $SU(2) \times W$ equivariant map from the space of regular Cartan triples (an open subset of $\mathfrak{t} \otimes \mathbb{R}^3$) to $G/T$, where $SU(2)$ acts via a regular Lie group homomorphism $SU(2) \to G$.
+This was settled positively by Atiyah and Bielawski, and their maps are even smooth, but they are not explicit.
+For $G=U(n)$, there exists another construction due to Sir Michael Atiyah and developed further with Paul Sutcliffe, which is explicit, but relies on a linear independence conjecture.
+The author had previously found a similar type of construction for $G=Sp(m)$, also relying on a linear independence conjecture.
+In this paper, similar constructions are done for $SO(2m+1)$ and $SO(2m)$, thus exhausting the list of classical groups.